Select a topic area from the below lists to learn more.

 RIDDOR stands for the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations.

 It was introduced in 1995, and has since gone through a few updates and enhancements.

 It also helps you to plan your recording processes, and as a result, gives you the information you need to reduce the number of such incidents in the future.

-We've produced a guide to RIDDOR reporting which provides you with lots of easy-to-understand information on how to comply with the regulations.
+Our guide to RIDDOR reporting provides you with lots of easy-to-understand information on how to comply with the regulations.